What is fly-tipping?

 What penalties can illegal waste disposal incur?

-In past cases, this has seen businesses and individuals pay upwards of £90,000.
-It’s more important than ever that businesses keep up to speed on UK waste regulations and how to stick to them.
+That said, it’s more important than ever that your business keeps up to speed on UK waste regulations, and learns how to stick to them.

 For smaller incidents of fly-tipping that are considered non-hazardous, the result is more likely to be a fine of £150 to £400.